-Mitch Lively begins his 10th year of professional baseball in 2016, having returned to the Washington Nationals organization after opening the 2016 season with the Broncos de Reynosa at the AAA level in the Mexican League in Torreón, Coahuila, Mexico.
+Mitch Lively played his 10th year of professional baseball in 2016, having returned to the Washington Nationals organization after opening the 2016 season with the Broncos de Reynosa at the AAA level in the Mexican League.
 In 2015 Lively opted out of his contract with the Washington Nationals and joined the Hokkaido Nippon-Ham Fighters in Sapporo, Japan.

 Lively had originally joined the Washington Nationals organization in 2014, and in his second season as a starter had a career-high 116 strikeouts and went 5-2 after joining the Syracuse Chiefs.
 He went 5-0 with a 2.63 ERA in five starts and seven total appearances in August.

 The Susanville, Calif., native was selected by the Colorado Rockies in the 16th round of the 2007 MLB Amateur Draft.